deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "I'm shit-scared, Ben.
 She might never talk to me again."

-"You said you want her to be happy, though…?"
+"You said you want her to be happy, though...?"

 "Yeah?"

 "Well, if she does that then I guess that'll mean she IS happy, deep down.
 Won't it?"
 Ben pointed out.

-"…I'm still allowed to hate this Adam guy even if she does-" Sean paused.
+"...I'm still allowed to hate this Adam guy even if she does-" Sean paused.
 "Right?"

 "Sean, you can be as envious of that son of a bitch as you want."
 Ben patted him on the shoulder.
 "I've got your back."

 Sean nodded, and stood.
 Ben stood with him, and they parted ways on the doorstep as Sean locked up his house.

-"…Wish me luck?" he requested, pocketing the keys.
+"...Wish me luck?" he requested, pocketing the keys.

 Ben gave him a hug.
 "Go find out, man."